 Even almost an hour before sunrise, there is light where about a hundred people had gathered to welcome the day.
 The colors of the sky as actual sunrise approached were amazing.
 In this instance a somewhat cloudy day means more color.

 Arriving a while before sunrise is essential.
 The time allows you time for contemplation and to just appreciate what stands before you.
-First time visitors can only wonder what lies in the "crater" in front and beneath them.
+First time visitors can only wonder what lies in the "crater" in front and beneath them, but in reality the depression is a valley formed by erosion.
+Haleakala may have been thousands of feet higher before the wind, ice and water helped carve out the summit.
+After the creation of the valley, volcanic activity turned it into the unique marvel that it is today.

 Before the Time of Man